 The very best way to hide the flavor completely is something spicy like chili or tacos.
 I highly recommend starting there.
 I don’t ever lie about whether there’s liver in a meal, by the way, because I don’t like being sneaky about food…but I don’t exactly shout it from the rooftops if no one asks.
 My husband would rather not know most of the time, so this arrangement works out well.

 Be sure to start with small amounts until you learn your family’s flavor threshold.
 I recently added quite a bit of liver to my beef jerky, and although my husband likes it, it turns me off just a little (may be the over-sensitive pregnancy tastebuds working there).
-Jill of The Diaper Diaries tried a piece on the ride to Blissdom, and she wasn’t having any of it.
+A colleague tried a piece en route to a conference, and she wasn’t having any of it.
 I tried not to be offended when she spit it out and said, “Oh, no. No way.”

 Six capsules equals about an ounce of organ meats, so a daily supplement of 3 pills would easily get you 3 ounces a week.
 Organ meats are especially important foods for fertility and during pregnancy, so I feel like even traditional cultures might have saved a greater percentage of that one liver per cow for those of child-bearing age.